Skip to content

 Call the API again:

-That looks much better but to make the API more developer friendly we'll format the JSON.
-Add the beautifier before the xml2Json plugin.
-Why the beautifier must come before the xml2Json we'll discover shortly.
+That looks much better.
+However, to make the API more developer-friendly, let's format the JSON.
+Add the beautifier plugin before the xml2Json plugin.
+We'll discover shortly why the beautifier must come before the xml2Json.

 <api port="2000">